Introduction | Life | Work | Books

 In 1169, AverroŽs was made a qadi (a sharia or religious judge) of Seville, and then, in 1172, chief judge of Cůrdova.
 Throughout this period of his life, he wrote many legal commentaries and treatises on legal methodology, legal pronouncements, sacrifices and land taxes.

 During one of his periodic residences in Marrakesh (Marrakech), Morocco, the North African capital of the Almohad dynasty, he was befriended by Ibn Tufail (c.
-1105 - 1185, known as Abubacer in the West), a philosopher and official physician and counsellor to the caliph Abu Yaqub Yusuf.
+1105 - 1185, known as Abubacer in the West), a philosopher and official physician and counselor to the caliph Abu Yaqub Yusuf.
 Ibn Tufail introduced AverroŽs to the caliph, and the prince was so impressed by the young philosopher that he employed him, first as his chief judge and later in 1182 as chief physician.
 He also commissioned AverroŽs to write a series of commentaries on the texts of Aristotle, (for whom AverroŽs professed the greatest esteem in all matters of science and philosophy), which became one of AverroŽs' main legacies to Western philosophy.

-However, despite the general liberalism of the Almohad Dynasty, public pressure from the more orthodox Islamic elements under the third Almohad caliph, Abu Yusuf Ya'qub al-Mansur, led to the formal rejection of AverroŽs and his strictly rationalist views in 1195.
+However, despite the general liberalism of the Almohad Dynasty, public pressure from the more orthodox Islamic elements under the third Almohad caliph, Abu Yusuf Ya'qub al-Mansur, led to the formal rejection of AverroŽs and his strict rationalist views in 1195.
 He was tried as a heretic by the religious community of Cůrdova, exiled to Lucena (a largely Jewish village outside of Cůrdoba) his writings were banned and his books burned.
 Just two years later, shortly before his death, he was rehabilitated, despite continued doubts about his orthodoxy.

 AverroŽs died on 10 December 1198 in Marrakesh, Morocco, and his writings found new audiences after his death, mainly in the Christian and Jewish worlds.